Connection times in large ad-hoc mobile networks: Proof of Theorem 1.2

 Now we finish the proof of \eqref{eq-limsup} and \eqref{eq-liminf} in the fourth case.
-Indeed, the existence of a connection from $x$ to $y$ through $\bigcup_{i=1}^N B(X^{\ssup i}_s,RN^{-1/d})$ implies the existence of at least one connected component of this set in $\Gamma$ of diameter $\geq \gamma$, since any path from $x$ to $y$ passes at least a distance $\geq \gamma$ through $\Gamma$.
-But, as we saw in the second step, the probability of this existence tends to zero as $N\to\infty$.
+Indeed, the existence of a connection from $x$ to $y$ through $\bigcup_{i=1}^N B(X^{\ssup i}_s,RN^{-1/d})$ implies the existence of at least one connected component of this set in $\Gamma$ of diameter at least $\gamma$, since any path from $x$ to $y$ passes at least a distance $\gamma$ through $\Gamma$.
+But, as we saw in the second step, the probability of this existence tends to $0$ as $N\to \infty$. \end{pf}